sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

 ![image-20230802135848603](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20230802135848603.png)

+Sensible returns the preceding histogram in the API as an array, like: `[7,5,3,3,2,1,1,4,7,9,13,15]`.

+From this array, you can calculate the following metrics yourself or view them in the Sensible app:

+From the information returned by this endpoint, you can either calculate or view in the Sensible app, 4 different types of aggregate stats in a given date range:

+- total number of extractions
+- doc type / config usage (# of relevant extractions / total extractions)
+- daily stats (i.e. the API extractions graph with specific totals per day)
+- Configs require attention (for now, using the formula described in Notion)

-Sensible calculates the percentage score for each extraction as follows:
+Sensible calculates the percentage quality score for each extraction, roughly, as the number of  fields that were extracted divided by the total number of fields defined in the config.
+In detail:

-`(num of fields - (num of null fields) - (num of fields with validation error) - (0.5 * num of fields with validation warning)) / (num of fields)`
+`(num of fields extracted - (num of null fields) - (num of fields with validation error) - (0.5 * num of fields with validation warning)) / (num of fields)`

 For example, if an extraction A has the following properties: